jondurrant/twinThingExample/README.md

 # twinThingExample
 Example Raspberry PICO IOT or Digital Twin project using twinThing library

+## Simple StdIO example
 Simple example of using the library to sync state with a Raspberry PICO as thing device over USB.
 Code was written to run on a Raspberry PI, you may need to change the USB serial devices for other hosts

+## UART Example
+Example using Uart 0 on the PICO talking to the Uart on PI GPIO Pins.
+This example uses a threaded module in the Python code to manage reading form the Uart.

+## Examples based on gaked RGB lamp

 Code simulates holding RGB colours of a light and then turns on and off the light.
 In reality it only turns on the onboard lED on the Raspberry PICO.